-WARNING: Load must be fully supported before releasing vacuum pads.
+/ WARNING: Load must be fully supported before releasing vacuum pads.

-Make sure the load is at rest and fully supported.
-Then turn the "attach/release" switch on the movable control pendant to the "release" (|) position (counter-clockwise) to force air into the vacuum pads, quickly breaking the vacuum seal.
-Continue to hold the "attach/release" switch in this position until the pads disengage completely from the load.
+When the load is at rest and fully supported, move the lever on the vacuum control valve to the "release" (\rightarrow) position, as shown.
+This forces air into the vacuum pads, quickly breaking the vacuum seal.
+After the pads have disengaged completely from the load, move the lifter away.
+Then place the lifter in energy conservation mode (below).